anurag1234-567/codsoft_task2/README.md

 # codsoft_task2
-Landing Page created using HTML, CSS and JavaScript.
+Portfolio created using HTML, CSS and JavaScript.